TRASE-NODEs: Trajectory Sensitivity-aware Neural Ordinary Differential Equations for Efficient Dynamic Modeling: Simulation Results

 Hence, the augmented system has four state variables in $\bbz(t)$.

 For modeling $\bbf_\bbtheta$, we use a feedforward NN that has a single hidden layer with 32 units and \textit{LeakyReLU} activation, followed by a linear output layer.
 The NN input consists of $[x(t);v(t)]$ and the scalar set-point $u$.
-To generate the training trajectory, we use the set-point $u=1$, and set the parameters as $\omega_n = 2.5$ and $\zeta=0.3$.
-Using a time window of $[0,7]$, we implement an ODE solver with the initial conditions of $x(0)=2$, $v(0)=1$, and $s_x(0)=s_v(0)=0$.
+To generate the training trajectory, we use the set-point $u=5$, and set the parameters as $\omega_n = 2.5$ and $\zeta=0.3$.
+Using a time window of $[1,7]$, we implement an ODE solver with the initial conditions of $x(0)=2$, $v(0)=1$, and $s_x(0)=s_v(0)=0$.
 The resultant augmented trajectory, sampled using 100 uniformly spaced time-steps, serves as the ground-truth reference for prediction.
-For training TRASE-NODEs, only a single scenario with $u=1$ of both state and sensitivity trajectories were used.
-In contrast, NODEs model was trained by using two scenarios of state trajectories with $u=1$ and $u=1.1$.
+For training TRASE-NODEs, only a single scenario with $u=5$ of both state and sensitivity trajectories were used.
+In contrast, NODEs model was trained by using two scenarios of state trajectories with $u=5$ and $u=5.1$.

-We compare TRASE-NODEs with the baseline NODEs under perturbed control inputs of $u\in[0.25,8]$.
+We compare TRASE-NODEs with the baseline NODEs under perturbed control inputs of $u\in[1,10]$.
 Representative trajectories for both states and sensitivities are shown in Fig.~\ref{fig:Ex1_x(t)} and Fig.~\ref{fig:Ex1_s(t)}, respectively.
 In addition, Fig.~\ref{fig:Ex1_NMSE} plots the overall normalized MSE (NMSE) error over the full range of $u$ values.
 Clearly, the proposed TRASE-NODEs achieves consistently lower error across all testing cases.
-The worst-case NMSE values for predicting $\bbz(t) = [x; v; s_x; s_v]$ are $[0.04; 0.03; 0.27; 0.17]$, as compared to $[7.69; 14.98;15.27;1.19]$ attained by NODEs.
-Interestingly, even for the training scenarios of $u = 1$ and $1.1$, NODEs exhibits slightly higher state prediction errors than TRASE-NODEs.
-Furthermore, NODEs shows a much faster error growth outside of the training scenarios.
+The worst-case NMSE values for predicting $\bbz(t) = [x; v; s_x; s_v]$ are $[0.006; 0.0094; 0.14; 0.19]$ for TRASE-NODEs, as compared to $[7.9; 1.27;81.9;49.1]$ attained by NODEs.
+NODEs shows a much faster error growth outside of the training scenarios.
 More critically, NODEs fails to capture the sensitivities, resulting in about 100-times larger errors than TRASE-NODEs.
 Throughout the $u$ range, our proposed TRASE-NODEs consistently tracks both states and sensitivities with much smaller NMSE values.
 Overall, these results show that explicitly incorporating sensitivity information enables TRASE-NODEs to generalize more effectively from limited training data while providing reliable sensitivity estimates essential for dynamic control applications.

 \textbf{Test Case 2: Inverter-based Resource (IBR).} IBRs, such as solar PV and wind power plants, interface with the grid through power electronic converters instead of synchronous generators.
 Their increasing penetration is reshaping the power grid dynamics, as their behaviors are dictated by fast power-electronic controls instead of conventional electromechanical inertia.
 To represent high-level dynamics, a generic IBR model \cite{deepak2023model} is widely adopted with three key components: plant-level controller (REPC), electrical controller (REEC), and converter model (REGC).
 In this work, we focus on grid-following IBRs, which behave as controlled current sources.
 Consequently, the generic model injects active and reactive currents into the grid in response to terminal voltage and frequency.
 The voltage reference is commonly used as the control set-point for IBRs, to improve their dynamic stability.